ssajedi/FAM-JAM/README.md

 * Further expansion of the .rfa family database
 * Enhanced prompting mechanisms: The API usage costs can potentially be reduced by optimized the image resolutions in the API requests.
 * AI-driven insights for asset selection: We plan to adopt an AI semantic search feature in the workflow, allowing for even smarter asset selection and flitering.
-* Improved credential management: Upcoming improvements will include more sophisticated security protocols and user-friendly interfaces for managing credentials
+* Improved credential management: Upcoming improvements will include more sophisticated security protocols and user-friendly interfaces for managing credentials.

 # Team